because of God's love

 The creation of love

 God created everything, yes, even love.
-This means our need for, thoughts of, and feelings from love came from Him.
+God is love, so it makes sense He would create objects to love, and amazingly that is you and me.
+Our need for, thoughts of, and feelings from love came from Him.
 God made us to want to be loved and to love, so that we could be loved by Him and to love Him and others.
 Sorry to those of you who thought cupid invented love.

 God's love is unrelenting toward us - it started before He created us, and it has not let up or weakened but has stayed constant and determined throughout human history.
 God's love will also be with us throughout eternity if we believe in the One Who loves us.
 (Psalm 25:6, 109:21, 26; Lamentations 3:21-23; John 3:16; 1 John 4:10).